towerofpower256/davidmac.pro/src/posts/2020-12-20-reading-field-picker/index.md

 }
 ```

 Here is a test which demonstrates the process in action.
+You can see that it successfully dot-walks through the elements of a GlideRecord and returns the value at the end of it.

 ```js
 // === DEBUG ===